coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/GettingStarted/NanoXSecurePINandRecoveryPhrase.md

 **ALWAYS**

--   **Ensure your 24-word recovery phrase is obtained from the device screen.**
+-   **Ensure your 24-word recovery phrase is obtained from the screen of the Ledger device.**

+>You recovery phrase will only ever be shown on the screen of the Ledger device.
+Never on your computer or smartphone screen.

 -   Create multiple written copies of the recovery phrase.
 -   Store the copies of the recovery phrase in secure locations, out of sight.